 Use the referral process to tell us about the emotional and mental health issues that the child or young person is experiencing.
 Its also helpful to know about how they cope with these difficulties, and what their strengths are.

 The First Point of Contact staff will be happy to speak to you about any potential referrals on 01422 300 001 and can give guidance on what information is required in order to make a decision about the best support for a young person.

 If there is insufficient information contained in the referral form, we will contact the referrer and request further information.
 Please be aware that this can delay the referral.

 There are a number of different possible outcomes depending on the individual needs, strengths and wishes of the child/young person and family.

-Choice appointments – For referrals where an intervention from Open Minds (CAMHS) would be helpful, families are invited to a Choice assessment.
+For referrals where an intervention from Open Minds (CAMHS) would be helpful, families are invited to an initial Choice appointment.
 The aim of this appointment is to get to know the young person and their family and understand their problems.
 Sometimes one appointment is sufficient to resolve any difficulties; however, other people may require further sessions.